 1. Discover What the Best Niche Is For You

 Niches!
 Almost everybody is talking about niches these days and it seems to have been over flogged.
 The truth?
 It can never be over flogged.
+A profitable coaching niche is one of the things you need to negotiate your way to coaching success fast.

 You see, when you do not know what it is you are bringing to the table, you would be leaving money on the table.
 Put differently, when you offer whatever it is you want, you get paid whatever it is your client wants.